Sruthin86/apache-nutch-tutorial/README.md

 - **Index**: Indexes data into a Lucene based search.
 - **Lucene**: A java based full-text indexing and searching software.
 - **Solr**: A wrapper around Lucene providing a GUI and adding the ability to configure indexing and searching.
+- **Hadoop Map Files**: A directory containing 2 files, *data* and *index*.
+Data file consists of key and values and the index file consists of fraction of the keys.
+The index file is loaded into the memory for quick lookup.

 ### Technical Documentation